Be not forgetful to entertain strangers: for thereby some have entertained angels unawares.~Hebrews 13:2 NIV

-“Excuse me,” I said to the stranger who had leaned on my shopping cart.
+“Excuse me,” I said to the stranger who had leaned his full arm on my shopping cart.
 I thought about elbowing him, but I refrained.

 I was dealing with grief.
-Mom had just died, so I knew my emotions were raw.
+My mother had just died, so I knew my emotions were raw.
 Our home Bible Study group wanted me to make chicken stew.
 I was painfully aware I couldn’t phone Mom for advice, and I had never made it.

 Now, not only was I grieving, I had to muster up the resolve to politely deal with the stranger who was leaning on my cart.
 I grabbed my purse and moved the cart.